 Invercargill’s natural history is fascinating too, with one of its “living dinosaurs” still live and kickin’ in the local museum.
-Plus, there’s heaps of walks across long-stretching beaches, dunes, boardwalks and lagoons.
-Alternatively, explore by bike in this extremely flat city providing a easy breezy ride.
+Plus, there are heaps of walks across long-stretching beaches, dunes, boardwalks and lagoons.
+Alternatively, explore by bike in this extremely flat city providing an easy breezy ride.
 You can even find a mountain bike park to test your skills.

 Is this village a stroke of genius or just a bit creepy?
 You decide.
 The most popular demolition company of Southland has a secret: a small village created out of their scavengers’ treasures.
 It is a great way to revisit the past of a remote region.
 The displays are so unique, in fact, that it has been featured in films, TV shows and magazines all over the world.
 The attraction is definitely worthy of a spot on our free things to do in Invercargill listicle!

 2. Visit the Water Tower

 The 40-metre-high tower is one of the most prominent landmarks in the city.
 This stunning Victorian brick building may only be used as a back-up water tower to the city, but it is still mainly a tourist attraction.
 Take the time to walk around the tower and admire what 300,000 bricks can build.

 3. Get the perfect picture of the Victoria Railway Hotel

 The Victoria Railway Hotel is one of the oldest hotels in New Zealand to be still used as a hotel.
 The building features elements from many styles of architecture, including Victorian and Baroque.
 It is simply a stunning piece of architecture, reminiscent of the famous Dunedin Railway Station.
 More historic hotels can be found around the city including one that we mention in 5 Best Backpacker Hostels in Invercargill.